-Place chocolate chips and the marshmallow cream into a large mixing bowl.
+Place chocolate chips (or white chocolate chips) and the marshmallow cream into a large mixing bowl.
 Set this aside.
 You want to do this first because once the butter and sugar is ready, you’ll need to pour it over this mixture right away!

-In a saucepan, bring the sugar, cream, butter and a pinch of salt to a boil and cook for 5 minutes, keeping it at a steady boil.
+In a saucepan, bring the sugar, cream, butter and a pinch of kosher salt to a boil and cook for 5 minutes, keeping it at a steady boil.

 Use an electric mixer to blend everything together for about a minute, just until everything is melted and smooth.
 Once this is ready, you can fold in any extra mix-ins you might want or simply pour it into a prepped 8-inch pan.

 After a 2-hour rest, the fudge is ready to cut and enjoy!